jtl-software/connector-documentation/tutorial/category-controller.rst

     use PDO;

     /**
-     * Creating an abstract controller class to pass the database object only once *
+     * Abstract controller class to pass the database object only once.
+     *
      * Class AbstractController
      * @package Jtl\Connector\Example\Controller